openstack/openstack-manuals/doc/config-reference/source/block-storage/drivers/emc-vmax-driver.rst

 -  iSCSI multipath support
 -  Oversubscription
 -  Live Migration

-VMAX2:

--  FAST automated storage tiering policy
--  Striped volume creation
+-  Attach and detach snapshots
+-  Volume replication

 VMAX All Flash and Hybrid:

 -  Service Level support
 -  SnapVX support
 -  All Flash support
+-  Compression support

 .. note::

-   VMAX All Flash array with Solutions Enabler 8.3.0.1 or later have compression enabled by default when associated with Diamond Service Level.
+   VMAX All Flash array with Solutions Enabler 8.3.0.11 or later have compression enabled by default when associated with Diamond Service Level.
    This means volumes added to any newly created storage groups will be compressed.